Thanks for following me, and welcome to my first Sleep Coach blog.

 3. During the next week of adjustment, I also recommend that you reduce the late night use of computers and PDAs, iPhones iPads etc, as the light from these devices effects the pineal gland in the brain (which modulates the amount of melatonin), Bright lights, even from computer screens reduces the amount of melatonin, thus making it harder to fall asleep as the brain believes that it still daytime.

 4. For those who find it difficult to go to sleep early, I recommend hot baths, carbohydrates and protein in equal balance, and eating fresh avocado.
-Obviously reducing caffeine, coffee, tea, chocolate.
+Obviously reducing alcohol, caffeine, coffee, tea, chocolate.

 5. Practice ways of relaxing and unwinding before going to sleep.